 UPDATE APRIL 2017 - A story has appeared on Facebook that the immigration office (on Budafoki Út, Budapest) are now wanting proof that you can financially support yourself in Hungary for 3 months.
 If this is going to be the case, I would recommend putting around 300,000 HUF (around £900) and upwards into your bank account before visiting the immigration office.

 TIP - Ask your bank if they can make you a few copies (printouts) of your current bank statement as the immigration office might want a copy for themselves.
 They kept my bank statement.

 As a common sense rule; make sure you current passport is valid for at least 4 Years.
 It just makes you look more serious about wanting to stay in Hungary for more than 6 Months for example.
 In other words, I cannot see an immigration official granting anyone a residence permit with only 10 Months remaining on their passport.
-3 to 5 Years looks better, but a full 10 Years looks a bit suss.
-Remember, they are not looking to grant permanent residency (5 years or more in the country).
+3 to 5 Years looks better.

 Previous passports are useful when verifying previous names you may of used and may help to back up your identification in cases where you do not have a Notary document for your deed poll and/or birth certificate for example; but nothing is guaranteed of course.
-It depends on the immigration official and more importantly their supervisor.
+It depends on the immigration official and more importantly their supervisor who has to counter sign your application.
 Hence why a notary document gives more weight.

 As mentioned in the previous section: Your mother's maiden name is only needed for formality, to identify you as a unique person; especially when you have the same name as someone else in Hungary.
 It would be your mother's maiden name that distinguishes you.
 It is put on your Address Card and on other official documents.
 In Hungary the first name László (male: Leslie) is very common, like John in the UK.
 So someone could easily have the same Hungarian names.